circonus/product-docs/circonus3/visualizations/heatmap.md

 - Check **Show tooltips** to enable the display of tooltips.

-- Check **Highlight** to enable highlighting of elements with same label.
+- Check **Highlight** to enable the highlighting of elements with the same label.

 ### Heatmap setting

-- **Color schema** alows you to select an existing color schema or define your own custom colors in the legend.
+- The **Color schema** will allow you to select an existing color schema or define your custom colors in the legend.
 The predefined available color ranges include:

   - Green to Red
   - Yellow to Red